ybezsonov/kro/examples/aws/eks-cluster-mgmt/README.md

 You can check the files : `$WORKSPACE_PATH/$WORKING_REPO/addons/tenants/tenant1/default/addons/multi-acct/values.yaml` and `$WORKSPACE_PATH/$WORKING_REPO/fleet/kro-values/tenants/tenant1/kro-clusters/values.yaml` if you want to make some changes to the created spoke workloads.

-After some times, the clusters should have been created in the spoke/management account(s):
+> After some times (15-20mn), the clusters should have been created in the spoke/management account(s):

 ```sh
 kubectl get EksClusterwithvpcs -A